 Marcia Zimmerman, M.Ed., CN

-Wake Up Your Immunity!My carry-on was safely stowed in the overhead, and I was settled into my seat for the five-hour flight from San Francisco to Chicago.
+My carry-on was safely stowed in the overhead, and I was settled into my seat for the five-hour flight from San Francisco to Chicago.
 Just then, the worst-case scenario unfolded.
 My companion sitting in the window seat began sneezing and blowing her nose.
 "Uh oh, trouble on the immune front!"
 I thought.
 I quickly did a mental check to see what measures I needed to take to protect myself.

-Traveling during the winter months always brings the risk of infection from colds and flu.
+Travelling during the winter months always brings the risk of infection from colds and flu.
 The trip can be very short – like going to the grocery store.
 Or, as in my case, it can be to another location and time zone.
 Obviously, the stress of travelling anytime of the year brings additional risk of illness from change of diet, hanging out in a hotel and working in a different environment.
-Consequently, I prepare ahead of time by adhering to my "traveling regime".
+Consequently, I prepare ahead of time by adhering to my "travelling regime".
 It begins with my daily wellness supplementation practice.

 Building Maximum Daily Wellness

-is extremely important for heart health and plays a role in protecting lungs and preventing vascular headaches that often accompany travel.
-(2), (3) I also take ½ teaspoon of calcium ascorbate powder, a non-acidic form of vitamin C, daily.
+Additionally, Eco-Green contains an equal ratio of calcium to magnesium and vitamins D and K for bone health.
+I add Cal/Mag/Trace Minerals with vitamin D caps and Magnesium/Potassium Aspartate caps to maintain my ideal cal/mag ratio.
+The potassium helps keep my energy up.
+Magnesium is extremely important for heart health and plays a role in protecting lungs and preventing vascular headaches that often accompany travel.
+I also take 1/2 teaspoon of calcium ascorbate powder, a non-acidic form of vitamin C, daily.